-Prior to or following the acceptance of the terms of the agreement by the MTA Board, the Transaction Manager should provide a completed PQF (in the case of a lease) and Legal Intake Questionnaire, and transmit them, along with other supporting documents as may be needed (including, a copy of the Authorization Memo, RFP, selected proposal, PIF and Conditional Designation Letter, and in the case of a sale, title report and survey, and if requested a copy of the valuation), to MTA's Deputy General Counsel, Real Estate.
-An attorney will then be assigned to each project based on the Legal Intake Questionnaire.
-The assigned attorney from MTA Legal is responsible for preparing and negotiating (or overseeing outside counsel in the preparation and negotiation of) the draft agreement in consultation with the appropriate Transaction Manager and/or Deputy Director.
-The Transaction Manager and Deputy Director will be responsible for review of the draft agreement and responding promptly to all follow-up questions that MTA Legal (or assigned outside counsel) may have during the preparation and negotiation or comment phase.
+Prior to or following the acceptance of the terms of the agreement by the MTA Board, the Transaction Manager should provide a completed PQF (in the case of a lease) and Legal Intake Questionnaire, and transmit them, along with other supporting documents as may be needed (including, a copy of the Authorization Memo, RFP, selected proposal, PIF and Conditional Designation Letter, and in the case of a sale, title report and survey, and if requested a copy of the valuation), to MTA's Deputy General Counsel, Real Estate.MTA Legal, DGC - T&O. An attorney will then be assigned to each project based on the Legal Intake Questionnaire.
+The assigned attorney from MTA Legal, Real Estate Transactions and Operations, ("RET&O") is responsible for preparing and negotiating (or overseeing outside counsel in the preparation and negotiation of) the draft agreement in consultation with the appropriate Transaction Manager and/or Deputy Director.
+The Transaction Manager and Deputy Director will be responsible for review of the draft agreement and responding promptly to all follow-up questions that the assigned attorney from MTA Legal, RET&O (or assigned outside counsel) may have during the preparation and negotiation or comment phase.